 Seduction-Proof Marriage: In the '07 film, Alpha Bitch Velma tries to seduce Wilbur simply so she can cause strife between Wilbur and his wife.
 Wilbur is so faithful to his wife that he seems completely oblivious to her advances, but Velma's plan works anyway because she just throws herself at Wilbur as his wife comes in the door to "catch" them in the "act".

 Shout-Out: For the 2007 film, director Adam Shankman included several homages to and winks at the films that were his inspiration.
 The opening shot is a mix of the opening shots for West Side Story and The Sound of Music.
 Penny's dress at the end of the film is made from her curtains, just like the Von Trapp childrens' play clothes that Maria makes out of old curtains in The Sound of Music.
-Several of Tracy's scenes - such as her ride atop the garbage truck - are taken from the Barbra Streissand film version of Funny Girl.
+Several of Tracy's scenes - such as her ride atop the garbage truck, and her post-makeover hairstyle in "Welcome to the Sixties" - are taken from the Barbra Streissand film version of Funny Girl.
 Link singing to Tracy's photograph, which sings back, is directly inspired from The Broadway Melody of 1938, in which Judy Garland sings to a photo of Clark Gable.

 The stage musical contains a few references to Gypsy.
 In the beginning, these references were quite timely, as Hairspray premiered on Broadway in the same season as a revival of Gypsy starring Bernadette Peters.
 By the time Hairspray closed, these references would again become timely, as a new revival starring Patti LuPone had just started its run.